grunwaldlab/krisp/README.md

 Both commands use optimized algorithms that take advantage of multiple CPUs and use minimal RAM.

 `krisp_fasta` searches for diagnostic regions by converting input genome data into sorted kmer tables which are then intersected to find conserved and unique regions.
-`krisp_fasta` allows the user to specify the desired length of the diagnostic region as well as the lengths of the conserved regions both upstream and downstream of the diagnostic region.
+`krisp_fasta` allows specification of the desired length of the diagnostic region as well as the lengths of the conserved regions both upstream and downstream of the diagnostic regions.
 This can be used to directly search for a diagnostic spacer sequence, e.g. a 28-nucleotide sequence which is conserved at every position except a single diagnostic position.
-Alternatively, one can search for conserved primer regions flanking a much larger diagnostic region, e.g. a 60 nucleotide diagnostic regions flanked by 32 nucleotide conserved regions upstream and downstream.
+Alternatively, one can search for conserved primer regions flanking a much larger diagnostic region, e.g. 60 nucleotide diagnostic regions flanked by 32 nucleotide conserved regions upstream and downstream.
-When conserved primer regions are included in the search, primers can be designed with Primer3 and results filtered by the presence of viable primers.
+When conserved primer regions are included in the search, primers can be analyzed with Primer3 and results filtered by the presence of optimal primers.

 `krisp_vcf` scans through a VCF file with the associated reference FASTA file to find clusters of one or more diagnostic variants.
-Assays can be inferred that distinguish two or more groups of samples in a single execution of the command.
+Data can be scanned to distinguish two or more groups of samples in a single execution of the command.
-A sliding-window analysis of the variants search for locations where one or more variants unique and conserved to a group of samples are surrounded by conserved sequence or variants.
+A sliding-window analysis of the variants searches for locations where one or more variants unique and conserved to a group of samples are surrounded by conserved sequence or variants.
 Once such locations are identified, the conserved consensus sequence for the target group is inferred by applying the variants to the reference sequence.
-Primer3 can then be used to identify primers in the conserved flanking regions and the regions are filtered by the ability to design primers.
+Primer3 can then be used to identify primers in the conserved flanking regions and the regions are sorted by the predicted quality of primers.

 ## Requirements